confluentinc/ksql/quickstart/quickstart.rst

    ksql> CREATE STREAM pageviews_female_like_89 WITH (kafka_topic='pageviews_enriched_r8_r9', value_format='DELIMITED') AS SELECT * FROM pageviews_female WHERE regionid LIKE '%_8' OR regionid LIKE '%_9';

-4. Create a persistent query that counts the pageviews for each region and gender combination in a `tumbling window <http://docs.confluent.io/current/streams/developer-guide.html#tumbling-time-windows>`__ of 30 seconds when the count is greater than 1.  <TODO: this does not work as expected.
-Need to resolve KSQL-257, KSQL-260>
+4. Create a persistent query that counts the pageviews for each region and gender combination in a `tumbling window <http://docs.confluent.io/current/streams/developer-guide.html#tumbling-time-windows>`__ of 30 seconds when the count is greater than 1.

 .. sourcecode:: bash